-In addition to Universal Class and the Hobbies and Crafts Reference Center, we’ve compiled a list of other e-materials accessible through the library to help expand and improve your knitting repertoire.
+In addition to Creativebug and Universal Class, we’ve compiled a list of other e-materials accessible through the library to help expand and improve your knitting repertoire.

 If you need more evidence for the power of making, or something to read or listen to while you work, check out the following books on how creation can help bring meaning and purpose to our lives: A Craftsman's Legacy: Why Working With Our Hands Gives Us Meaning by Eric Gorges, Making A Life: Working by Hand and Discovering the Life You Are Meant to Live by Melanie Falick, or Embrace your Weird: A Guided Journal for Facing your Fears and Unleashing Creativity By Felicia Day.